Learning Objective

 ✅ Pauses the campaign – All scheduled emails and activities stop immediately

-✅ Moves it to the Archived section – It's removed from your main campaigns list
+✅ Moves it to Archived – It's removed from your default active campaigns view

 ✅ Preserves all data – Leads, analytics, sequence structure, and settings remain intact